elastic/kibana/src/core/TESTING.md

 In general, we recommend three tiers of tests:
 - Unit tests: small, fast, exhaustive, make heavy use of mocks for external dependencies
-- Integration tests: higher-level tests that verify API behavior through sending real HTTP requests to Kibana server
+- Integration tests: higher-level tests that verify interactions between systems (eg. HTTP APIs, Elasticsearch API calls, calling other plugin contracts).
-  - **TODO: what's the equivalent of integration tests for frontend code?
-Karma replacement?**
-- Functional tests: full end-to-end tests that verify user-facing behavior through the browser
+- End-to-end tests (e2e): tests that verify user-facing behavior through the browser

-These tiers should roughly follow the traditional "testing pyramid", where there are more exhaustive testing at the unit level, fewer at the integration level, and very few at the functional level.
+These tiers should roughly follow the traditional ["testing pyramid"](https://martinfowler.com/articles/practical-test-pyramid.html), where there are more exhaustive testing at the unit level, fewer at the integration level, and very few at the functional level.

 ## New concerns in the Kibana Platform